 Water Utilities Office

-If you have billing questions (including payments or refunds), have issues with your water account, want to set up a new water bill account/turn on your water service, please email the Utility Billing Clerk.
+If you have billing questions (including payments or refunds), have issues with your water account, want to set up a new water account, or need to turn on/off your water, please email the Utility Billing Clerk.
 You may also call 719-685-2579.

 Manitou Springs Water

 The residents of Manitou Springs have one of the best sources of drinking water in the nation, the Rocky Mountains.
 The water comes from snowmelt and natural springs on Pikes Peak, making our residents the primarily first time users.
 Being first time users means that the water has not been previously treated, consumed, or recycled.
 To ensure the quality of our water, we are diligent in protecting our watershed area and our water treatment plant.

 We take great pride in providing our customers with drinking water that meets or exceeds state and federal water quality regulations and standards.
 In order to save on this precious commodity, the City strongly encouraged water saving methods (PDF).